Best Smart Bidet Toilet Seats 2026: TOTO Wins

 Score Formula

-- Toilet Paper Reduction Potential (15%)Warm-air dryer effectiveness and warm-wash quality — the combination that determines how successfully the unit replaces toilet paper use.
+- Toilet Paper Reduction Potential (20%)Warm-air dryer effectiveness and warm-wash quality — the combination that determines how successfully the seat replaces toilet-paper use.
 Scored on dryer temperature, airflow, and time-to-dry reviewer benchmarks.

-- Smart-Home Integration (15%)Native voice assistant support, manufacturer app availability, and compatibility with major smart-home platforms (Alexa, Google Home, HomeKit).
-Weighted to reflect buyer-segment interest without overvaluing connectivity versus hygiene function.
+- Smart-Home Integration (15%)Native voice assistant support, manufacturer app availability, and compatibility with Alexa, Google Home, or HomeKit.
+Weighted to reflect buyer interest without overvaluing connectivity versus core hygiene function.

 SHE Hygiene Automation Score — Ranked